fafonse/CSVault/Web Dev/CSS.md

 - Styles are applied top to bottom, just like code
 - Tags have an increased priority over element styles
 - Can include images to add to the background n shit

+	For really great examples of the potential of CSS, check out [CSS Zen Garden](https://www.csszengarden.com)